magmax/python-inquirer/docs/usage.md

 It contains the list of selectable answers.

-Its value can be a `list` of strings, new format style strings or pairs(tuples) or a `function` that returns that list, with the sign:
+Its value can be a `list` of strings, new format style strings or pairs(tuples) or a `function` that returns that list, with the signature:

 ```python
 def get_choices(answers): return list(str())